Cohabitation in the United States: Children

 In 2011, The National Marriage Project reported that about 2/3 of children with cohabiting parents would see them break up before they were 12 years old.
 About 1/4 of children of married couples would experience this by age 12.
 Although the chance of divorce increases for longer marriages in general, the divorce rates are not significantly different for those who cohabit before marriage and those who do not.
 Overall, cohabitation before marriage does not appear to impact the chances of future marriage dissolution negatively.

 White American working-class women are more likely than either non-white working-class American women or European women to raise their children with a succession of live-in boyfriends, with the result that the children may live with, and then see the departure of, multiple men.
 This behavior seems to be driven primarily by the mothers' financial needs.

 Legal status

+The U.S. states of Mississippi, Michigan, Florida, Arizona, Idaho, Maine, New Mexico, North Carolina, North Dakota, Virginia, and West Virginia are acknowledged to have historically had laws restricting cohabitation for unmarried couples.
+However, it was acknowledged these laws eventually became unenforced over time.
+By 2023, Mississippi was the only state to have such a law in the books criminalizing the practice.

 IRS regulations (Note: I.R.C. § 152(f)(3)) state that they will not grant exemptions for a cohabiting dependent and relatives if cohabitation is illegal in the local jurisdiction.